anitaposch/anita-grav/user/pages/04.blog/articles-2022/2022-10-03-meetup-zambia/2022-10-03-zambia-meetup.md

 ---
 title: Bitcoin Meetup in Zambia
 taxonomy:
-    tags: [Blog, Zambia, On the ground]
+    tags: [Blog, Bitcoin in Africa, On the Ground]
 routes:
     default: '/bitcoin-meetup-zambia'
 date: 2022-10-03 23:55